Pika-Software/glua-package-manager/README.md

 -- The name of the package is just text that will be displayed in the format name@version, for example My Awesome Package@0.0.1 name = "My Awesome Package"

+-- Author is an optional field, it is just a field with text that can be read. author = "Awesome Guy"

 -- Version format { 00 } { 00 } { 00 } = 0.0.0
 version = 000001